dcccc/Plane_Wave_DFT/README.md

 ## Plane Wave DFT

-A plane wave basis DFT code, which writed using python.
-This code is translated from the julia code by f-fathurrahman[1], and for a better understanding about plane wave basis DFT method.
+A plane-wave basis DFT code, which writed with python.
+This code is translated from the julia code by f-fathurrahman[1], and the purpose is to get a better understanding about plane-wave basis DFT method.

 ## How To Run

-A sample input file for the calculation of a CH4 molecule in box is as below
+A sample input file for the calculation of a ch4 molecule in box is as below

 ```
 e_cut 15